binerogroup/documentation/networking/load-balancer/general-concept/listeners.rst

 - Layer 7 (mainly HTTP) policies enabling for example redirects or rejections directly on the listener, negating the need to send requests to members.

-- Allowed CIDR prefixes, meaning who can connect.
-0.0.0.0/0 is the default and means "all networks".
+- Allowed CIDR prefixes, meaning who can connect. ``0.0.0.0/0`` is the default and matches all networks.

 - HTTP headers, for example ``x-forwarded-for``.